bpschmitt/flex-k8s-crds/README.md

 - The deployment runs the `newrelic/infrastructure-bundle` container image which has `nri-flex` pre-packaged
 - The running Infra agent is configured in "forward only" mode.
 With this option, the agent will run the `nri-flex` integration, but not report host-level metrics.
+- The Flex config is presented to the agent in a ConfigMap
-- The `nri-flex` config curls the Kubernetes API for the defined CRDs and parses the output with the built-in `jq` parser
+- Flex curls the Kubernetes API for the defined CRDs and parses the output with the built-in `jq` parser

 ## Setup